 Effect on Dairy Sector

 India is one of the fastest-growing global leaders of livestock product producers over the last decade and is currently the fourth largest in volume terms.
 The animal husbandry, dairy and fisheries ministry of Govt. of India has been kept for regular vigil on the stock of situation.
 Ministry is concerned over the low consumption of milk and meat due to the lockdown, even though they come under essential services.
 Ever since the lockdown, both the items have witnessed a decline in consumption largely due to supply and demand issues.
 Initially, many people didn’t buy meat because of rumors that Covid-19 might spread through it.
-However, the ministry has been regularly clarifying that there is no harm in having non-veg.
+However, the ministry had been regularly clarifying that there is no harm in having non-veg.
 As per the ministry directive chicken, egg and meat are in the list of essential commodities to be exempted from the lockdown.
 Union Minister of Animal Husbandry, Dairying and Fisheries Giriraj Singh have also admitted the effect on livestock industry.
 The government says that it is difficult to collect data of estimated loss in milk, poultry and fisheries [5].

 Another big concern of the government is the low milk consumption.
 There is an increase of 7-8% milk consumption, but that milk is coming from co-operatives.
 However, the milk coming from small farmers were earlier consumed by sweet shops mostly.
 Since shops are closed, they are finding it a problem to deal with the extra milk.
 The dairy industry in India has faced approximately 25-30% reduction in the overall demand of dairy products in first 1 month after the lockdown, that is, since March 25, 2020 [6].
 In many rural areas milk cooperatives are not established yet.
 It has led to distressed sale of milk by villagers and hence reduction in milk price was reported up to 50% level [7].
 Apart from this, animal feed is also important for animals as farmers need to source fodder regularly.